racklin/pgschema/README.md

 ## Usage

-PGSchema will check and only effects when specific connection driver is 'pgsql'.
+PGSchema will check and only affects when specific connection driver is 'pgsql'.
-So you can using PGSchema your migrations with any database connection drivers without errors.
+So you can using PGSchema to your migrations with any database connection drivers without error occurred.

 ### Migrations Example (every schemas)
 ```php